1/31/2019

 Executive Vice President and Chief Operating Officer

-Yeah, Doug.
-At our process to market the UK assets continues, but we're no longer under an exclusive arrangement to do that.
-So we've broadened the process to include several parties and there really is very strong interest in the properties.
-I don't want to comment any further on that unless there's a material change to report down the line.
-But we're actively marketing those assets.
-In terms of other assets that we might market, we've expressed consistently and consistently executed on the fact that we will look at the lower end of the portfolio and dispose of assets from the timing is right.
-We did $1.1 billion this year.
-So you should expect to see us continue to work on the assets now.
-I would say that the major portfolio restructuring is essentially behind us.
+Yeah, Doug, we had our process to market the UK assets continues but we're no longer under an exclusive arrangement to do that so we've broadened the process to include several parties and there really is very strong interest in the properties.
+I don't want to comment any further on that unless there's a material change to report down the line but we're actively marketing those assets.
+Now in terms of other assets that we might market we've expressed a and consistently executed on the fact that we will look at the lower end of the portfolio and dispose of assets as the timing is right.
+You know, we did $1.1 billion this year.
+So you should expect to see us continue to work on the assets.
+Now I would say that the major portfolio restructuring is essentially behind us.
 But that's not to say that there aren't other changes that we would make to the portfolio.
 And just to be clear, I think you maybe said the North Sea assets, the assets that were marketing of the UK assets.
 So I think that's the best way to describe what the state of play is on the disposition front.

 speaker